Outpatient Center Provides One-Stop Cancer Care

 The Stoler Pavilion houses all the major outpatient services for the cancer center:

 The treatment area is designed around our multidisciplinary approach to diagnosing and caring for cancer patients.
 Exam rooms are clustered in pods with meeting rooms where teams of doctors can meet to review care plans and discuss the best treatment options for patients.
-Radiation Oncology is located a short walk from the Stoler Pavilion, on the ground floor of the Gudelsky Building.
+Radiation Oncology is located a short walk from the Stoler Pavilion, on the ground floor of the South Lobby formerly known as Gudelsky Lobby.

 To help minimize the infection risk for our patients, children under the age of 18 are not permitted in the Stoler Pavilion.